-Encourages socialization and communication.
-Art allows for an alternate means of connecting with others, helping to lessen feelings of loneliness and isolation many seniors may face.
-Those who have difficulty expressing themselves or communicating with others often may find using visual means to be extremely helpful.
+In addition, art allows for an alternate way of connecting with others.
+This helps to lessen feelings of loneliness and isolation many seniors may face.
+So, those who have difficulty expressing themselves or communicating with others often may find using visual means to be extremely helpful.